shalvah/RemindMeOfThisTweet/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-> As of July 2023, @RemindMe_OfThis is dead, thanks to the Twitter API changes.
+> As of July 2023, @RemindMe_OfThis is dead, thanks to the Twitter API changes. 😢
+> Thanks for this lovely journey of 4.5 years, everyone!

 ### The Problem